omegaml/omegaml/docs/source/guide/models/frameworks/tensorflow.rst

 * Estimator models
 * SavedModel

-omega|ml supports all model variants as trained SavedModels.
+omega-ml supports all model variants as trained SavedModels.
 Keras models and Estimator models can also be serialized to and trained by the cluster as Python instances.
 The runtime can execute arbitrary functions that generate a model, train and save it as a SavedModel for subsequent consumption e.g. via the model REST API.